 If you are looking for an interesting TV show with a good tempo and a breathtaking plot, try the Borgias.
 This series tells about the rich, ruthless, corrupt and scheming Borgias family in 15th-century Italy.
 Though maybe there are some holes in the historical view, it’s thought to be a historical drama.
 The Borgias series focuses on Borgia’s ruthless efforts to rise to the position of Pope and his family’s struggle to secure and increase their political power.

 9. Medici: Masters of Florence

 If you enjoy political intrigue and relationship drama, this show should be your next watch.
-Shot in Italy, the TV show tells about the family of merchants who became bankers, and then politicians in the 15th-century Florence.
-The story primarily follows Cosimo de’ Medici, who has inherited Bank of Medici from his father, that has been mysteriously killed.
+Shot in Italy, the TV show tells about the family of merchants who became bankers, and then politicians in 15th-century Florence.
+The story primarily follows Cosimo de’ Medici, who has inherited the Bank of Medici from his father, that has been mysteriously killed.
 Now Cosimo and his brother should find a killer and protect the wealth and power of the family.

 The historical drama stars Dustin Hoffman and Richard Madden (he played on HBO’s Game of Thrones).
 The entire series is visually stunning: the series was filmed in Florence, Rome, and Tuscany, so beautiful images are guaranteed.
 Everything is breathtaking: landscapes, sets, costumes, colors, food… Medici definitely will be a feast for your eyes!
-Despite such beautiful images accompanied by great music, there’s political and historical thriller script that will manage to interest you learn more about this incredible dynasty.
+Despite such beautiful images accompanied by great music, there’s a political and historical thriller script that will manage to interest you learn more about this incredible dynasty.

 10. Da Vinci's Demons